AdobeDocs/experience-platform.de-DE/help/data-science-workspace/walkthrough.md

 #### Wochen- und Jahresspalten hinzufügen

-Mit dem aktuellen Datumsformat (`2010-02-05`) lässt sich kaum erkennen, dass die Daten für jede Woche gelten.
-Aus diesem Grund werden wir das Datum in Woche und Jahr umrechnen.
+The current format for date (`2010-02-05`) can make it hard to differentiate that the data is for every week.
+Aus diesem Grund sollten Sie das Datum in Woche und Jahr konvertieren.

 ![](./images/walkthrough/date_to_week_year.png)